jose0628/HSLU_Fundamentals_of_Data_Science/Step_1_GitHub_Copilot_Student_Guide.md

 ---

-## 3. Enabling GitHub Copilot
+## 3. Validation of Having GitHub Copilot

 1. Go to [GitHub Copilot](https://github.com/features/copilot).
-2. Click "Start free trial" (should show as free if verified).
+2. Click "Start free trial" (should show as free if verified or pro version if you are a student).
-3. Install the Copilot extension in your code editor.
-4. Sign in to GitHub from your editor and start coding.

 ---